YidanChen524/msa-l-stars/README.md

 # Extended Approximation Algorithms
-Extended approximation algorithms for multiple sequence alignment based on l-star method.
+Extended approximation algorithms for multiple sequence alignment

 ## Introduction
 - what is multiple sequence alignment and what are our goal?